JonnysCode/PodMerge/README.md

 npm run dev
 ```

-Runs the app and WebRTC server in development mode.
+Runs the app and WebRTC signaling server in development mode.
 Then follow these instructions to see your app:

 1. Open chrome://extensions